 - Schedule (Time) Policies – Allow or block access to network resources based on time or date.

 Traditional packet forwarding capabilities are handled by the access ruleset while next generation application-aware policies are applied in the dedicated application ruleset.

 The basic job of the firewall is to manage traffic between various trusted and untrusted network segments.
 Incoming network traffic is compared to the first access rule in the ruleset.
 If the traffic does not match the criteria set in the rule, the next rule is evaluated, continuing from top to bottom until a matching rule is found.
 The first matching access rule is executed.
 If none of the rules match, the default BLOCKALL rule blocks the traffic.

 For more information, see Access Rules.

-Application Control (with or without SSL Inspection), a tightly integrated Intrusion Prevention System (IPS), URL, File Content and User Agent filtering for content security, and Virus Scanning with ATP in the firewall offer granular control over your network traffic.
+Application Control (with or without SSL Interception), a tightly integrated Intrusion Prevention System (IPS), a URL Filter, File Content and User Agent filtering for content security, and Virus Scanning with ATP in the firewall all offer granular control over your network traffic.

 For more information, see Application Control.

 Traffic Shaping (QoS)

 You can adjust the QoS band of IPv4 traffic to prioritize business-critical traffic over less important traffic: